lucaslingle/distributional/README.md

 For unit testing and docs dependencies, replace ```.``` with ```'.[dev]'```, ```'.[docs]```, or ```'.[dev,docs]'```.

 ### documentation
+To read online, you can go to https://distributional.readthedocs.io.

-To read the documentation, you can run
+To read locally, you can run
 ```
 mkdocs serve
 ```